mflingelli/cucumber-junit/doc/junit.md

 </plugin>
 ```

-The Failsave plugin is executed in the phase *verifiy*.
+The Failsave plugin is executed in the phase *test*.
 All tests which ends with the suffix *AcceptanceTests* will
 be executed.

 ```